- About Us

 NuWay House, Inc. (NUWAY)

-Jessie Everts, PhD LMFT is the Senior Director of Research and Innovation for Wayside Recovery Center, a women's and family recovery organization with five locations across the Twin Cities.
+Jessie Everts, PhD LMFT is the Owner and Founder of Empower Mental Health, an inclusive and empowering health organization offering therapy, training, supervision, and consultation with the goal of empowering all toward better mental health.
 Dr. Everts received her doctorate in Family Social Science from the University of Minnesota and is a Licensed Marriage and Family Therapist.
 Dr. Everts specializes in co-occurring disorders, strength-based supervision, mindfulness/meditation, trauma-informed care, family systems models, and integrating research and practice.

 Carmen Finn, -œFinn-, is the Clinical Director at Recovering Hope in Mora, Minnesota.
 She has over seventeen years of experience providing services to families and individuals in the field of behavioral health.
 Finn is licensed as an alcohol and drug counselor in the State of Minnesota.
 She obtained her Master's from Argosy University in Marriage and Family Therapy, and received her bachelor degree from Eastern Michigan University in Women's Studies.
 Additionally, Finn is a Community Faculty member at Metropolitan State University and teaches in the Alcohol and Drug Counseling program.
 Finn is also currently a member and co-chair of the Minnesota Association of Resources for Recovery and Chemical Health (MARRCH) Ethics Committee.
 Her interests include gender, ethics, research, LGBTQ issues, and addiction and the family.